Wii: 2001–2003: Development

-Shortly after the release of the GameCube, Nintendo began conceptualizing their next console.
-The company's game designer Shigeru Miyamoto said that, in the early stages, they decided they would not aim to compete on hardware power, and would instead prioritize new gameplay concepts.
-Miyamoto cited Dance Dance Revolution's unique game controllers as inspiration for developing new input devices.
-Later in September 24, 2001, Nintendo began working with Gyration Inc., a firm that had developed several patents related to motion detection, to prototype future controllers using their licensed patents.
+Shortly after the release of the GameCube, Nintendo began conceptual development on its next console.
+According to game designer Shigeru Miyamoto, the company decided early to not aim to compete on hardware power, instead prioritizing new gameplay experiences.
+The project was initially referred to by the placeholder name "GameCube Next" (GCNext or GCN).
+Nintendo originally envisioned pricing the console at around US$100.

+Miyamoto cited the unconventional input controllers of Dance Dance Revolution as an inspiration for developing new kinds of controllers.
+On September 24, 2001, Nintendo began collaborating with Gyration Inc., a company that held several patents in motion-sensing technology, to prototype motion-based input devices using Gyration's patents.

-Over the next two years, sales of the GameCube languished behind its competitors—Sony's PlayStation 2 and Microsoft's Xbox.
-Satoru Iwata, who had been promoted to Nintendo's president in May 2002 following Hiroshi Yamauchi's retirement, recognized that Nintendo had not been keeping up with trends in the video game industry, such as adapting to online gaming.
-He also thought that video gaming had become too exclusive and wanted Nintendo to pursue gaming hardware and software that would appeal to all demographics.
-Nintendo's market analysis found that their focus on novel hardware had created consoles that made it difficult for third-party developers to create games for, hampering their position.
-One of the first major steps Iwata had made based on the company's research was directing the development of the Nintendo DS, a handheld incorporating dual screens including a touchscreen, to revitalize their handheld console line.
+After succeeding Hiroshi Yamauchi as Nintendo president in May 2002, Satoru Iwata acknowledged that the company had fallen behind industry trends, particularly in online gaming.
+He also wanted Nintendo to develop hardware and video games that would appeal to all demographics.
+Internal market research revealed that Nintendo's prior focus on unconventional hardware had made its platforms more difficult for third-party developers to support, weakening its competitive position.
+One of Iwata's first major initiatives in response was the development of the Nintendo DS, a dual-screen handheld console with a touchscreen, to revitalize their handheld console line.

-In 2003, Iwata met with Miyamoto and Genyo Takeda to discuss their market research.
-Iwata instructed Takeda "to go off the tech roadmap" for this console, but said it had to be appealing to mothers.
-Iwata wanted their next console to be capable of playing past Nintendo games, eliminating clutter in houses.
-Takeda led the team building the console's hardware components, and Miyamoto spearheaded the development of a new type of controller, based on Gyration's motion-sensing technology.
-Iwata had proposed that this new console use motion sensing to simplify the gaming interface, increasing appeal to all audiences.
+In 2003, Iwata met with Miyamoto and Genyo Takeda to discuss the company's market strategy.
+He directed Takeda to "go off the tech roadmap" in designing the new console, emphasizing that it needed to be accessible, especially to non-traditional audiences, including mothers.
+He also wanted backward compatibility with earlier Nintendo games to reduce household clutter.
+Takeda led hardware development, while Miyamoto focused on designing a new controller, leveraging Gyration's motion-sensing technology.
+Iwata proposed using motion controls as a means to simplify the gaming interface and expand its appeal.
 An initial prototype was completed within six months.

-The Nintendo DS was said to have influenced the Wii's design, as the company found that the DS's novel two-screen interface had drawn in non-traditional players and wanted to replicate that on the new console.
-Designer Ken'ichiro Ashida noted, "We had the DS on our minds as we worked on the Wii.
+The Nintendo DS was said to have influenced the design of the new console.
+Nintendo observed that the DS's novel dual-screen interface had attracted non-traditional players and aimed to replicate that success on their home console platform.
+Designer Ken'ichiro Ashida recalled, "We had the DS on our minds as we worked on the Wii.
 We thought about copying the DS's touch-panel interface and even came up with a prototype."
-The idea was eventually rejected because of the notion that the two gaming systems would be identical.
-Miyamoto also stated, "if the DS had flopped, we might have taken the Wii back to the drawing board."
+The idea was ultimately abandoned to avoid redundancy between the two systems.
+Miyamoto later remarked, "If the DS had flopped, we might have taken the Wii back to the drawing board."